-A multi-faceted anti-poverty program that appears to 'graduate' the extreme poor from poverty chose from a list a productive asset (most beneficiaries in India chose a cow).
+A multi-faceted anti-poverty program that appears to 'graduate' the extreme poor from poverty

+In six countries (Ethiopia, Ghana, Honduras, India, Pakistan, and Peru), a multifaceted program was provided to over 10,000 individuals in extreme poverty.
+Beneficiaries chose from a list a productive asset (most beneficiaries in India chose a cow).
 For the next 18 months, the program gave training and support for the cow or other asset the beneficiary had chosen, life skills coaching, weekly cash consumption support, and access to savings accounts and health information and services.
 These benefits, plus regular interactions between the providers and the beneficiaries during this 18-month period, were designed to complement each other and thereby help them start productive self-employment activities.
 After 18 months, the program ended.
 The providers had no further contact with the beneficiaries.